 Children’s dosing is based on body weight.
 Children should not be given doses higher than 100 mg 4 times daily.

-The injectable form of dantrolene is dosed based on body weight.
+The dose for the injectable form of dantrolene is based on body weight.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.